kuesugi/CS-courses/cs1520/Talk Python To Me/README.md

-# Talk Python to Me -- Zhaoyi Ma
+# Talk Python to Me

-Name: Zhaoyi Ma

-Pitt ID: zhm16

 ## Notes:
 1. For `before_year()`, I also print the specified year that entered by the user